sysgears/apollo-universal-starter-kit/docs/gettingStarted.md

   builders: {
     web: {
       //...
-      enabled: true // Set to false to disable building the React application },
+      enabled: true // Set to false to disable the React application },
     test: {
       //...